 What is the statute of limitations deadline in Florida?

 The statute of limitations is the law that sets the deadline for filing a lawsuit.
 In a personal injury case, it works like this:

 - You have four years from the date of an accident to file a lawsuit.

 - If you are claiming medical malpractice, you have two years from the date that you discovered or should have discovered the malpractice.

 - If you are claiming wrongful death, you have two years from the date of death of the victim.

 You Don't Pay Unless You Win

-At David Holland Law, we are used to winning.
-And that it why we offer our no-fee guarantee.
+At David Holland Law, our Port Charlotte personal injury lawyers are used to winning.
+And that is why we offer our no-fee guarantee.
 If we fail to obtain compensation for you, either at the negotiating table or in court, your total legal bill from us will be zero.
 Even if you win, our bill will not come due until your compensation is in the bank.